 Hours: 45-55 hours/month (~10-15 hours/week).
 (The weeks when you’re attending workshops to create content, the hours will be higher, and the weeks when you’re primarily focused on maintaining our social media presence, the hours will be lower.)

 Must have some availability during business hours, during evenings, and on weekends.
 (This availability can change from week to week.)

-Location: You will work remotely with regular check-ins with the LoK Founder/CEO.
+Location: You will work remotely with regular in-person check-ins with the LoK Founder/CEO.
 (But applicant must be based in NYC.)